LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/06-Pretty-Vizualizations.md

 2. Add the transitions from this node to a set of transitions.
 3. Mark the current node as visited.
 4. Recur on the destination node of every outgoing transition.
-5. Recur on the source node of every incoming transition.
 ```

-The order of the recursions is important here.
-We want to first collect the outgoing transitions of all the nodes, and then, starting from the last node and going backwards, collect the transitions of any unvisited nodes connected by incoming transitions.
+In this algorithm, we have a common need - we need to maintain a set of `Transitions` and `States`, as well as maintain their insertion order.
+The insertion order will be necessary for printing the `Transitions` in the correct order, as well as numbering the `State` nodes correctly.

 I won't labor the point here, as it's tricky to visualize what's going on and distracts from what we're trying to do here.
 If this is mysterious to you, try walking step by step through the call stack and see where you end up.

-In this algorithm, we have a common need - we need to maintain a set of `Transitions` and `States`, as well as maintain their insertion order.
-The insertion order will be necessary for printing the `Transitions` in the correct order, as well as numbering the `State` nodes correctly.

 Let's build a generic `OrderedSet` data structure to manage this for us.